Get your guide to wealth building with WiseAlpha here.DOWNLOAD NOW

 • A SIPP puts you in control – always know where your money is invested and how it's performing

-• A SIPP provides generous tax benefits on the contributions you make to the account SIPP plans are free from Capital Gains Tax (CGT) and Income tax
+• A SIPP provides generous tax benefits on the contributions you make to the account as SIPP plans are free from Capital Gains Tax (CGT) and Income tax

 • You cannot withdraw money from your SIPP until the age of 55, however you can normally take up to 25% of your SIPP as a tax free lump sum from this time